MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr.md

 ### Mixed Reality OpenXR Developer Preview app cannot be installed

 Be sure you are running at least the Windows 10 October 2018 Update (1809).
-If you're on an earlier version of Windows 10, you can upgrade to the October 2018 Update using the [Windows 10 Update Assistant](https://www.microsoft.com/en-us/software-download/windows10).
+If you're on an earlier version of Windows 10, you can upgrade to the May 2019 Update (1903) using the [Windows 10 Update Assistant](https://www.microsoft.com/en-us/software-download/windows10).

 If the Install button on the Mixed Reality OpenXR Developer Preview app does nothing on Windows 10 October 2018 Update, your system may have cached stale system requirements for the app.
 You can run the command `wsreset.exe` from a command prompt to clear the cache.